CodedRedGIT/Intelligent-Discussion-Board/README.md

     * For simplicity, you can run the powershell venv command to create a venv. `.\venv.ps1` *for windows*
 3. Install dependencies with `pip install -r requirements.txt`
 4. Migrate database models with `py manage.py migrate`
+5. Update enviorment variables (.env) to include your openai key
-5. Run server with `py manage.py runserver`
+6. Run server with `py manage.py runserver`

 ## Getting Started with the Frontend